Call and speak to Dominic Graham, specialist medical negligence solicitor, today. Find out if you can claim compensation.

 If your cancer, or a family member’s cancer, have been mistakenly diagnosed with cancer by a GP or specialist doctor you may be entitled to make a cancer misdiagnosis claim, it is recommended you speak with a specialist medical negligence solicitor.
 There is likely to be a particularly strong legal argument for compensation if your cancer treatment was delayed as a result of misdiagnosis and this treatment was therefore not as effective as it could have been if the diagnosis had been made correctly in the first instance.
 There are a number of circumstances that may provide grounds for a claiming compensation for misdiagnosis of cancer, these include:

 Any form of cancer can be misdiagnosed by a doctor or nurse, with potentially a devastating impact for your long-term prognosis or that of your family member.
 Blackwater Law will advise you on a cancer misdiagnosis claim relating to:

 The team of medical negligence solicitors at Blackwater Law are recognised by The Legal 500 as being one of the leading teams of lawyers based in the South East for advice and representation in relation to medical negligence claims.
-The reputation of clinical negligence lawyers means they advise and represent clients across the country in misdiagnosis claims relating to a wide range of ailments, including cancer.
+The reputation of our medical negligence lawyers means they advise and represent clients across the country in misdiagnosis claims relating to a wide range of ailments, including cancer.